marysoniaugokwe/intw-tsks/README.md

 ```
 $ trivy image marysonia/devsecops_image --format json --output trivy_report.json
 ```
-Output of this run is in repo with name "trivy_report.json"
+Output of this run is in the repo with name "trivy_report.json"

 # NOTE: Trivy Installation step in Ec2 Amazon linux 2
 ```